apptainer/apptainer-userdocs/apptainer_and_docker.rst

     INFO:    Creating SIF file...
     INFO:    Build complete: lolcow_latest.sif

-Thus use of apptainer's ``pull`` command results in the *local* file copy in SIF, namely ``lolcow_latest.sif``.
+Thus use of Apptainer's ``pull`` command results in the *local* file copy in SIF, namely ``lolcow_latest.sif``.
 Layers of the image from Docker Hub are copied locally as OCI blobs.

 ..
 TODO minor - fix appearance of above link

-Image Caching in apptainer
+Image Caching in Apptainer
 ----------------------------

 If the *same* ``pull`` command is issued a *second* time, the output is different: